 For those of you near and dear to me, you know by now that Marc and I were divorced this year.
-It was a difficult decision that took a long time to make, and one that we made out of mutual love.
-We are both happy to be moving forward with our lives.
+It was a difficult decision.

 Needless to say, I find myself in a very interesting position, one that I have not known in 13 years!
 A party of one, all on my own.
 It's scary, and exciting, and I can't tell which one I feel more than the other!

-Thankfully my mom didn't raise a wimp (fist bump to my mom, who doesn't read my blog and who I have also banned from my Instagram due to her late-night inappropriate comments), and I am taking the bull by the horns, so to speak, owning my life and smiling while I do it.
-Some days its awful, other days its awesome, and while I'm optimistic this is the beginning of a beautiful new era, I am not fool-hearted.
+Some days its awful, other days its awesome, and while I'm optimistic this is the beginning of a positive new era, I am not fool-hearted.
 I know that with these new adventures, there are risks.
 If I lose my job, I'm on my own.
 If I break a leg, if I am sick, if a huge expense comes up, if I make a mistake, same thing.
 It takes strength to live as a single woman, I'll tell you that much, but I've come to find that nothing worth having in this world is free, fast, or easy.

 Looking toward the end of the year, I've got some fun travel plans.
-A trip to Mexico in the next few months, a weekend in Napa, a ton of work travel around the US (what else is new), some visits planned to family, and this house situation on the horizon.
+A trip to Mexico in the next few months, a weekend in Napa, a ton of work travel around the US, some visits planned to family, and this house situation on the horizon.
 Things are looking up and I can't wait to see what each day holds.
 Hopefully there will be more blog posting going on too but we'll see...so far my track record after coming back to the states hasn't been too great :-)